Author Guidelines

 SUBMISSION OF MANUSCRIPTS

-Manuscripts must be typewritten on one side of the paper only, double spaced on numbered pages with adequate margins, 0.5cm on both sides.
+Manuscripts must be typewritten on one side of the paper only, double-spaced on numbered pages with adequate margins, 0.5cm on both sides.
 All articles should conform to the requirements for manuscripts submitted to biomedical journals.
-An electronic copy of all manuscripts should be sent to the Editorial Office, via e-mail address jdanscientific@gmail.com This should be typed using Microsoft Word Processing Package (running under Windows) or using Page Maker.
+An electronic copy of all manuscripts should be sent to the Editorial Office, via e-mail address jdanscientific@gmail.com This should be typed using Microsoft Word Processing Package (running under Windows).
 Each manuscript must be accompanied by a letter stating that the authors wish to have it evaluated for publication in the Journal of Dietitians Association of Nigeria.
 Authors may suggest the names and addresses of at least 3 appropriate reviewers.
 The Editor-in-Chief reserves the right to determine the final reviewer.

 ORGANIZATION AND STYLE OF MANUSCRIPTS

-Manuscripts must be written in concise and correct English, corrected for errors for typographical errors before being submitted.
-Manuscripts should be arranged in the following order: title page, abstracts and keywords, texts and acknowledgments, reference figures, legends, and table.
-Use separate sheets for each of these items.
-All pages should be numbered starting with abstract as page 1.
+Manuscripts must be written in concise and grammatically correct English, and thoroughly checked for typographical errors before submission.
+Manuscripts should be organized in the following sequence: title page, abstracts and keywords, main text (including figures, legends, and tables at the appropriate position), acknowledgments, and references.
+Please use separate pages for each of these sections, and ensure that all pages are numbered, beginning with the abstract as page 1

 Page Title